Dhruv-Raichand/devlink-backend/homework.md

 - Use of regex in routes /a/, / • *fly$/l
 - Reading the query params in the routes
 - Reading the dynamic routes

+- Multiple Route Handlers - Play with the code
+- next()
+- next function and errors along with res.send()
+- app.use("/route", rH, [rH2, rH3], rH4, rh5);
+- Wat is a Middleware
+- How express JS basically handles requests behind the scenes